Rudolph the Red-Nosed Reindeer (TV special): Restored figures of Rudolph and Santa

-Since those involved with the production had no idea of the future value of the stop-motion puppet figures used in the production, many were not preserved.
+Since those involved with the production had no way of knowing the future value of the stop-motion puppet figures used in the production, many were not preserved.
 Rankin-Bass historian Rick Goldschmidt revealed that a few puppets were still in the possession of people who worked on the special.
 Most of the extant figures are "publicity" copies for the NBC headquarters, which were created and used for photography and other purposes.
 Nine puppets—including Santa and young Rudolph—were displayed at the NBC headquarters in Manhattan.
 They were going to be thrown away, but they were given to Rankin's secretary, Barbara Adams.
 Adams gave them to her nieces and nephews, who played with them under the Christmas tree.
-After Christmas, the figures would be stored in an attic.
-The heat caused several of them to melt together and had to be thrown away.
+After Christmas, the figures were stored in an attic.
+The heat caused several figures to melt together and they had to be thrown away.

 In 2005, a nephew of Adams found the figures of Rudolph and Santa and brought them to be appraised on Antiques Roadshow; the episode aired in 2006 on PBS.
 At that time, their figures were listed on EBay, and their appraised value was between $8,000 and $10,000.
 The puppets had been damaged through years of rough handling by children and storage in an attic.
 The family later sold both figures to TimeandSpaceToys.com president Kevin A. Kriess.
 Kriess confirmed that he bought them after he shared photos and knew about the history.
 Kriess had both puppets restored by Screen Novelties, a Los Angeles-based collective of film directors specializing in stop-motion animation, with puppet fabricator Robin Walsh leading the project.
 The figures have been shown at conventions since then.
 They were sold at auction on November 13, 2020. netting a $368,000 sale price, doubling the expected return.
-On December 22, 2020, they were donated to the Center for Puppetry Arts in Atlanta, Georgia.
+On December 22, 2020, they were donated to the Center for Puppetry Arts in Atlanta.